 Indeed, there is great historical confirmation of the Exodus of the Holy Bible and the Book of Exodus in the Old Testament deriving from the historical record, indeed bearing much evidence in showing it is the truth of history, rather than anything else.
 But considering this was initially told to us by God in the first place, what else could we have expected?

-It is evident that the narrative of the Bible is clearly and plainly historical fact, and this is being recognized at a greater and greater amount as time passes on.
+It is evident that the narrative of the Bible is clearly and plainly historical fact.
 Hallelujah!